likhithkp/likhithkp/README.md

 # Hey There 👋, I'm Likhith!
 An enthusiastic developer skilled in coding.
-Seeking to leverage solid skills in collaboration, communication & development as a programmer.
+Seeking to leverage solid skills in collaboration, communication & development.

 ## 💫 More About Me:
 - 🔭   I’m currently working on Frontend Development. <br/>